Skip to main content

 2

-Paste the prompt and send
+Paste the whole prompt into the chat and send

 3